-- " Downward pressure on KBN's rating could arise as a result of (1) weaker asset quality, although currently unlikely; (2) a dilution of KBN's public policy mandate and lower importance for the RLG sector; (3) a weaker position in the debt capital markets or reduced liquidity; and (4) sustained weaker financial performance. - " KBN's senior and subordinated ratings could also be under pressure if we believe that the likelihood of government support for either of these debt classes has diminished, or, if the ratings of the government of Norway were downgraded.
+- " Downward pressure on KBN's rating could arise as a result of weaker asset quality, although currently unlikely; a dilution of KBN's public policy mandate and lower importance for the RLG sector; a weaker position in the debt capital markets or reduced liquidity; and sustained weaker financial performance. - " KBN's senior and subordinated ratings could also be under pressure if the likelihood of government support for either of these debt classes diminishes or if the sovereign rating is downgraded.